 AAA Editor Notes

 The assortment of masterpieces includes works by Giovanni Bellini, Thomas Gainsborough, El Greco, Claude Monet, Johannes Vermeer and James McNeill Whistler.
 Also displayed are Limoges enamels, Oriental rugs and Chinese and Sèvres porcelains.
 A reference library adjacent to the museum is considered a major research facility relative to art history.
-Special exhibits, lectures and concerts are held throughout the year.
+Special exhibits and programs are held throughout the year.

 Note: The museum is currently undergoing renovations, and is operating out of Frick Madison, 945 Madison Ave.
 The main building is scheduled to reopen in 2023.